 Bhutan Heritage Tours (A Week in Bhutan)

-Punakha & Paro Tsechus (Buddhist Festival) Options!
+Punakha, Paro & Thimphu Tsechus (Buddhist Festival) Options

 Ultimate Bhutan Himalaya Journeys!

+These wonderful tours of Bhutan, staying in Bhutan’s traditional boutique heritage hotels (including the wonderful Amankora Lodges on luxury tours), was specially crafted for Kamzang Journeys.
 Blessed with an unspoiled landscape, a unique and ancient culture, a rich Tibetan Buddhist heritage, traditional architecture, friendly inhabitants, abundant happiness, and some of the best hotels on the planet, Bhutan promises an extraordinary adventure-filled journey.
-Highlights of the trip are a hike to the Tiger’s Nest, or Taktsang Monastery, precariously perched in the pine-covered cliffs, one of Bhutan’s most photographed sites, a visit to remote Haa valley, and wandering through Punakha Dzong.
-We include an overnight hike in the Bumthang valley, a chance to see some of Bhutan’s beautiful countryside …
+Highlights of these special Bhutan tours trip are an overnight (or day) hike to Tiger’s Nest (Taktsang Monastery), precariously perched in the pine-covered cliffs, one of Bhutan’s most photographed sites.
+You’ll also visit the dzongs, Tibetan Buddhist monasteries, markets and museums of Paro and Thimhu, and wander through atmophseric Punakha Dzong at sunset.
+We can customize your trip to include an overnight hike in the cultural Bumthang valley, a chance to see some of Bhutan’s unspoilt countryside, a visit to the traditional Haa valley to stay at a converted Bhutanese farmhouse, the Phobjikha valley …

-While staying at Bhutan’s premier hotels and lodges, pamper yourself at sensual spas, wine and dine at unique restaurants, shop at quaint boutiques for world-renowned Bhutanese crafts, and visit Bhutan’s cultural sites, its Tibetan Buddhist monasteries, and its ‘dzongs’.
+While staying at Bhutan’s boutique lodges, you’ll have the chance to shop for unique Bhutanese crafts, visit Bhutan’s cultural sites, Tibetan Buddhist monasteries and dzongs.
 A qualified, English-speaking Bhutanese guide will accompany you throughout the trip, revealing the ‘hidden’ Bhutan.
-Discover the traditional Bhutanese way of life in style and comfort!
+Discover the traditional Bhutanese way of life in style and comfort.

-The 5-star and heritage hotels featured in this luxury Bhutan trip are the 5 Amankora Resorts (Paro, Thimpu, Punakha, Gangtey & Bumthang), Le Meridien in Thimpu, Zhiwa Ling in Paro, Como Uma Resort in Paro & Punakha, Dewachen Resort in Phobjikha & the Lechuna Heritage Lodge in Haa, all decorated in traditional Bhutanese style.
+Opt for a truly luxury journey through Bhutan!
+Pamper yourself at traditional Bhutanese spas, wine and dine at unique restaurants and enjoy these world-class 5 & 6-star hotels.
+Almost all feature opulent spas with traditional Bhutanese treatments, truly living it up on the sky in Bhutan!
+The luxury hotels featured on this Bhutan journey are the 5 Amankora Resorts (Paro, Thimpu, Punakha, Gangtey & Bumthang), Le Meridien in Thimpu, Zhiwa Ling in Paro, Como Uma Resort in Paro & Punakha, Dewachen Resort in Phobjikha & the Lechuna Heritage Lodge in Haa, all decorated in traditional Bhutanese style.
+Enjoy this exclusive journey through Bhutan, the Land of the Thunder Dragon.

 Heritage Tours